Wheels and Tires

 Rear - Solution 2

 Buy an HRC magnesium kit wheel in 17 x 5.5.
 Yes, they made them, but they are extremely rare and usually very costly.
 I lean away from these wheels for anything but show use.
 Invariably they are used, which nearly guarantees it’s off a race bike.
 Race bikes have a tough life and crash a lot so hidden damage is always a concern.
 These wheels were also cast of magnesium alloy which might sound cool, but in reality just means they are lighter, weaker, have no street approval, and corrode very easily.
 Old magnesium wheels have a tendency reveal cracks when properly NDE'd.
 "Crack checking" methods can vary from dye-pen and ultrasonic testing to someone with big floppy red shoes listening to the wheel resonance after hitting it.
-I have faith in NDE, but if you are not trained in the techniques, tools, limitations, and results interpretation it can be difficult to evaluate, even for many qualified, or supposedly qualified, people or organizations.
+I have faith in NDE, but if you are not trained in the techniques, tools, limitations, and results interpretation it can be difficult to evaluate, even for equipped and qualified people.
 The guys who run these wheels on the street will tell you they've never had a problem.
 Use them at your peril, track or street.
-Maybe the guys who had problems don't beak off as much.
-Lots of people may say I'm paranoid, but there is an old saying... there is fine line between being brave and stupid.

 Rear - Solution 3